Improving Language Model Prompting in Support of Semi-autonomous Task Learning: Context: Online Task Learning

 We focus on one such task, learning to tidy up a conference room within the building.
 The task is specific to the building in a few ways, including the desired configuration of the conference room and specific expectations (rules and norms) about that configuration (e.g., should whiteboards be erased?).
 We focus on learning those aspects of the task that are not so tightly bound to the specific conference room, yet that may have some location- and context-specific conditions.
 To illustrate, consider the list of items enumerated in Table~\ref{tab:conference_room_objects}.
 The table lists the name of the object as well as the properties of the object provided in the agent representation of this environment.
 What should the robot do when is encounters bottles, cups, etc. in the conference room when tidying?
 We can imagine that a full plastic bottle should be emptied and recycled, provided there is a place to empty the bottle and recycling is available.
 A paper cup should likely be put in a waste bin, but a glass cup should be cleaned, and so on.
 We will use this task throughout the rest of the paper to illustrate concepts and as a task for actual experiments.

 We assume learning task steps such as these from the LLM would allow the agent to gain some basic ``tidying'' task knowledge.
 For example, if the agent can learn to recycle bottles it finds in the conference room, or even to propose recycling the bottle to the instructor as a potential action, the instructor's task in teaching the robot to tidy a specific conference room will be simpler.
-In other words, we envision the role of the LLM to be analogous to the role of planning outlined above.
-The LLM will reduce the role of the human in the interaction, making it less tedious and much faster.
+In other words, we envision the role of the LLM to be analogous to the role of planning outlined above; the knowledge obtained from the LLM will reduce the role of the human in the interaction, making it less tedious and much faster, as planning allows the human to skip the specification of tedious steps like ``approach the can.''
 It may be possible in the longer term to learn new tasks from the LLM without any human interaction by using additional knowledge sources.
 However, the larger goal of our effort is ``semi-autonomous'' learning from the LLM where the instructor can confirm or disconfirm LLM recommendations rather than requiring fully correct and situationally-appropriate responses.